frePPLe/frepple/doc/user-guide/model-reference/operation-materials.rst

                                     consume at the start when the quantity is negative.
                                   | To protect against a big impact on performance and
-                                    memory footprint we limit the number of material transfer batches to 50 per operationplan.
+                                    memory footprint we limit the number of material transfer batches to 50 per manufacturing order.
 effective_start dateTime          | Date after which the material consumption is valid.
                                   | Before this date the planned quantity is always 0.
 effective_end   dateTime          | Date at which the material consumption becomes invalid.